 Jane & Dave Casper

 Sponsors as of: September 21, 2021

 Grand Benefactor Sponsors

-Wendy A. Berger, United Airlines, Jennifer Friedes & Steven Florsheim, Kamala & Jose Martinez, Wintrust
+Wendy A. Berger, Michelle L. Collins, United Airlines, Exelon, Jennifer Friedes & Steven Florsheim, Bette Cerf Hill & Bruce Sagan, Neal & Leroy, LLC and Terrance L. Diamond, Kamala & Jose Martinez, Wintrust

 Brenda Langstraat & Ve Bui, Carol & Larry Levy, Segal Family Foundation